-School Safety
+A. School Safety

-Parents of public-school students have a right to access school safety and discipline - School Environmental Safety Incident Reporting (SESIR) - incidents as required pursuant to F.S. §1006.07(9) and to receive timely notification of threats, unlawful acts, and significant emergencies pursuant to F.S §1006.07(4) and (7) and timely notification of the following unlawful acts or significant emergencies that occur on school grounds, during school transportation, or during school-sponsored activities:

-- Weapons possession or use when there is intended harm toward another person, hostage, and active assailant situations. - Murder, homicide, or manslaughter. - Sex offenses, including rape, sexual assault, or sexual misconduct with a student by school personnel. - Natural emergencies, including hurricanes, tornadoes, and severe storms. - Exposure as a result of a man-made emergency.
+- 1. Parents of public-school students have a right to access School Environmental Safety Incident Reporting (SESIR) incidents as required pursuant to F.S. §1006.07(9), receive timely notification of threats, unlawful acts, and significant emergencies pursuant to F.S §1006.07(4)(b) and (7) and timely notification of the following unlawful acts or significant emergencies that occur on school grounds, during school transportation, or during school-sponsored activities: - a.
+Weapons possession or use when there is intended harm toward another person, hostage, and active assailant situations. - b.
+Murder, homicide, or manslaughter. - c.
+Sex offenses, including rape, sexual assault, or sexual misconduct with a student by school personnel. - d.
+Natural emergencies, including hurricanes, tornadoes, and severe storms. - e.
+Exposure as a result of a man-made emergency. - 2.
+All schools utilize Safer Watch as their "Alyssa's Alert" mobile panic alert system that is connected to diverse emergency services technologies to ensure real-time coordination between multiple first responder agencies.
+Safer Watch is available on all district-owned devices and all stakeholders are encouraged to download it to their personal devices as well.

-Involuntary Examinations and Mental Health
+B. Involuntary Examinations and Mental Health

-The Superintendent will annually report to the Florida Department of Education (FLDOE) the number of involuntary examinations as defined in F.S. §394.455, which are initiated at a school, on school transportation, or at a school-sponsored activity.
+The Superintendent will annually report to the Florida Department of Education (FLDOE) the number of involuntary examinations as defined in F.S. §394.455, which are initiated at a school, on school transportation, or at a school-sponsored activity (F.S. §1006.07(10)).

-Parents of public-school students have a right to a reasonable attempt of notification from the school principal/designee before a student is removed from school, transportation, or a school-sponsored activity and taken to a receiving facility for an involuntary examination pursuant to F.S. §394.463.
+Parents of public-school students have a right to a reasonable attempt of notification from the school principal/designee before a student is removed from school, school-sponsored transportation, or a school-sponsored activity and taken to a receiving facility for an involuntary examination pursuant to F.S. §394.463.
 A "reasonable attempt to notify" means the exercise of reasonable diligence and care by the principal/designee to make contact with the student's parent, guardian, or other known emergency contact whom the student's parent or guardian has authorized to receive notification of an involuntary examination.
 At a minimum, the principal/designee must take the following actions: